 Making a decision about recording

 This decision tree takes you through the key issues you will need to consider when making a decision about recording.
-More detail about each of these issues can be found on the next page.
+More detail about each of these issues can be found below.

 |Text version of decision tree||

 Do you have a reason to record the session?